coxhinkins

 Major consequences may result from disregarding an HMRC tax warning.
 If you do nothing in return, HMRC might:

-• To have taxes deducted automatically from your income, modify your tax code.
+• HMRC may modify your tax code to have taxes deducted automatically from your income

 Verify your savings interest and take immediate action, even if the warning seems insignificant.
 You can prevent further fees and needless stress by taking care of the problem as soon as possible.